bld010/game-time/README.md

 # Game Time

-##### Our Game Time project is a 80s Saved By the Bell-themed Family Feud in which a player is given a survey from a dataset of 15 surveys along with their most popualar responses.
-There are two rounds before two additional "Fast Money Rounds," where each player has 30 seconds to earn as many points as possible!
+##### Our Game Time project is a 90s Saved By the Bell-themed Family Feud in which a player is given a survey from a dataset of 15 surveys along with their most popular responses.
+There are two rounds before two additional "Fast Money Rounds," where each player has 30 seconds to earn as many points as possible.

 ### Learning Goals